jlegatheaux/cnss/README.md

 class Parameters (*)
 ```

-(*) Never use public methods taht write the state of these objects.
+(*) while b+never using public methods taht write the state of these objects.

 When a packet is created its sequence number is 0.
 In order to guarantee that packet sequence numbers are different (relative to each node), packets must be created using *nodeObj.createDataPacket(…)* and *nodeObj.createControlPacket(...)* methods, which take care of providing unique sequence numbers.
 Therefore, this algorithm must avoid creating packets directly when maintaining packets sequence numbers uniqueness is important.

 ## Links

-The model of links is very simple: a link is point to point (connects exactly two nodes) and has two extremes, end 1 and end 2 each directly connected to one interface in a different node.
+The model of links is very simple: a link is point to point (connects exactly two nodes) and has two extremes, end 1 and end 2, each directly connected to one interface in a (different) node.
 Links are charactetized by:

 ```java
 private long bwidth = 1000;  // in bits per second - bps